 A demilich, which is a lich only more so, can trap a living creature's soul if they fail a saving throw.
 What's more, unless it's defeated less than twenty-four hours afterward, the demilich will devour it, rendering the unfortunate victim Deader than Dead.
 And it can trap up to eight souls per day.
 Have fun.

 There is an Epic Level spell in 3rd edition called Memento Mori.
 You think that you want someone dead.
 They die.
 Nothing else to it.
 They call it Epic Level magic for a reason.

 3.0 and 3.5 editions really love these kinds of abilities.
 Many "save or die" effects exist in the game.
 To name a few: Flesh to Stone, Disintegrate (you MIGHT survive, but probably not), Power Word: Kill, Implosion (one target PER ROUND), the special Cleric power for the Death Domain (I believe it's even called Touch of Death), the Vorpal weapon enchantment (decapitates on a failed save), to name a few.
-There are also numerous Psionic variants which are even more brutal.
+There are also numerous Psionic variants which are even more brutal, with Decerebrate (save or get lobotomized) being probably the most straightforward.
 Some of these are not guaranteed to kill you instantly (even if you fail the save), but you have to be really durable to survive them.